2016 Serbian local elections: Žitište

 Results of the election for the Municipal Assembly of Žitište:

 Incumbent mayor Mitar Vučurević of the Progressive Party was confirmed for another term in office after the election.

 North Bačka District

 Local elections were held in the one city (Subotica) and both of the municipalities in the North Bačka District.
 The Progressive Party won plurality victories in Subotica and Mali Iđoš, while the Alliance of Vojvodina Hungarians was successful in Bačka Topola (where the Progressives joined a coalition government after the election).

 Subotica

 Results of the election for the City Assembly of Subotica:

 Bogdan Laban of the Serbian Progressive Party was chosen as mayor after the election.
-The Progressives and their allies governed in a coalition with the Alliance of Vojvodina Hungarians.
+The Progressives and their allies governed in a coalition that included the Alliance of Vojvodina Hungarians.

+Tomislav Žigmanov, the leader of the Democratic Alliance of Croats in Vojvodina, was elected from the second position on the Democratic Party's list.

 Bačka Topola

 Results of the election for the Municipal Assembly of Bačka Topola:

-Incumbent mayor Gabor Kišlinder of the Alliance of Vojvodina Hungarians was confirmed for a new term in office after the election.
+Incumbent mayor Gábor Kislinder of the Alliance of Vojvodina Hungarians was confirmed for a new term in office after the election.
 The government was formed by the Alliance of Vojvodina Hungarians and the Serbian Progressive Party.